datawire/reference-infrastructure-fabric/README.md

 To keep this infrastructure fabric simple, but also robust we are going to make some opinionated design decisions.

+### Repository Structure

+The GitHub repository is setup so that each fabric is defined in an independent Git branch.
+This allows for multiple fabrics to exist in parallel and for concurrent modification of these fabrics.
+Why might you want multiple fabrics?
+A couple reasons, it allows multiple fabric environments (e.g. develop, test, staging, prod) and it also enables other types of useful separation, for example, Alice and Bob can have their own cloud-deployed fabrics for whatever purpose they need.

 ### Base Network (VPC)

 A single new Virtual Private Cloud ("VPC") will be created in a single region (us-east-2 "Ohio") that holds the Kubernetes cluster along with all long-lived systems (e.g. databases).
 A VPC is a namespace for networking.
 It provides strong network-level isolation from other "stuff" running in an AWS account.
 It's a good idea to create a separate VPC rather than relying on the default AWS VPC because over time the default VPC becomes cluttered and hard to maintain or keep configured properly with other systems and VPC's are a cost-free abstraction in AWS.
+The base network will be IPv4 because Kubernetes does not run on IPv6 networks yet.

 ### Subnets